raytiley/raytiley.github.com/_posts/2015-02-26-the-evolution-of-injecting-services-in-ember.markdown

 });
 {% endhighlight %}

 Granted this doesn't do a whole lot for us, we only got to remove one line of code.
 Also if we need access to a controller from a route we still need to use `controllerFor`.
-What I'm realy excited about is `Ember.inject.service()`.
+What I'm really excited about is `Ember.inject.service()`.
 Our second example becomes:

 {% highlight javascript %}
 // services/logger.js
-// Just a simple object that does some logging for us export default Ember.Object.extned({
+// Just a simple object that does some logging for us export default Ember.Object.extend({

   log(type, message) {
     // Do your sweet thing here